 Before seeking or accepting major donations we are required to conduct due diligence, including reviewing publicly available personal data relating to the donor’s criminal convictions and offences.

 Communications to you may be sent by electronic means (principally by email), also by post and telephone, depending on the contact details we hold, the consent that you have provided, and the preferences expressed by you about the types of communications you wish to receive.

 If you have concerns or queries about any of these purposes, or how we communicate with you, please contact us using the details listed below.

-We may use automated or manual analyses to link data together to help us identify your potential for supporting us, to provide you with an improved experience, to send you communications which are relevant and timely, to identify volunteering opportunities or opportunities for providing support which may be of interest to you, and to avoid approaching you with opportunities which are not of interest.
+We may use automated or manual analyses to link data together to help us identify your potential for supporting us, to provide you with an improved experience, to send you communications that are relevant and timely, to identify volunteering opportunities or opportunities for providing support which may be of interest to you, and to avoid approaching you with opportunities which are not of interest.
 All of this enables us to raise more funds, sooner, and more cost-effectively, in support of our strategic objectives.
 We always seek to ensure that any opportunities we present are aligned with your interests, based on the research we conduct.

-We will always respect a request by you to stop processing your personal data, and in addition your statutory rights are set out below.
+We will always respect a request by you to stop processing your personal data, and in addition, your statutory rights are set out below.